The followings are the different asset classes available for investments

 - Not keeping an eye on what the big players / mutual funds buy & sell is a pitfall and an opportunity lost to pick the right stocks

 - Patience is a virtue in investing.
-Do not panic on your existing stocks.
+Do not panic about your existing stocks.

 - Greed is dangerous.
 Once a reasonable profit is made, the investor should get out of the market quickly.

 Put simply, a mutual fund is an investment vehicle that pools in the monies of several investors, and collectively invests this amount in either the equity market or the debt market, or both, depending upon the fund’s objective.